xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 {{< image classes="fancybox fig-100 clear" src="/post/images/offline-first-chat-app/consistency-zero-latency.png" thumbnail="/post/images/offline-first-chat-app/consistency-zero-latency.png" title="Zero-latency Collaborative Editing">}}

-In the real world, server and network latencies both contribute to the order in which mutation requests are processed and broadcasted, which affects what Alice and Bob eventually see in their steady state replicas after all the messages are done being sent and received.
+In the real world, server and network latencies both contribute to the order in which mutation requests are processed and broadcasted, which affects what Alice and Bob eventually see in their steady-state replicas after all the messages are done being sent and received.

 For instance, when the server receives the request from Alice, it needs to do some work which takes time.
 Maybe it runs some expensive checks on the incoming message for inappropriate content before it adds the message to the database (which also takes time) and broadcasts that mutation to Bob.
 You can implement timeouts in the server-client contract to provide some guarantee that the mutation will be successfully processed in a given window of time but there is still some variability in the server latency.